matt769/Hexapod/README.md

  - Foot sensors to determine when a foot has actually touched the ground.
 This would help to allow handling of non-flat terrain.
  - IMU to determine actual body pose.
  - Build it!

+### Bits and pieces
+ - Does base_to_body floating joint really belong in the urdf?
+Probably not